nkravella/lyrics/kannodu.md

 thagra = tha + ga + ra; thagradhim = thagra + dhim; thagajham = tha + ga + jham

     'tha,' 'dhim,' and 'jham' are onomatopoeic syllables that:
-    - let the percussionists know how to follow (i.e. with a "dhim" on the tabla, or a "jham" on the tanpura to create resonance)
+    - let the percussionists know how to follow
+      (i.e. with a "dhim" on the tabla, or a "jham" on the tanpura to create resonance)
-    - announce / reiterate the time signature (which is called "tal" in Hindi, "thalam" in Tamil and Telugu)
+    - announce / reiterate the time signature (called "tal" in Hindi, "thalam" in Tamil and Telugu)

 ------